justinethier/husk-scheme/README.markdown

 - Iteration: do
 - Test cases, including those for: backtick, primitives (see spec section 4.1), others
-- Full numeric tower, including support for parsing/storing types (exact, inexact, etc), support for operations on these types as well as mixing types, other constraints from spec.
 - Continuations
 - Improved REPL features (EG: proper keyboard arrow support, etc)
 - A scheme "library" that may be used to embed scheme scripting within a Haskell program.